LukeShortCloud/rootpages/src/storage/bootloaders.rst

 -  GRUB requirements:

    1. Install GRUB to the UEFI partition mount.
 Use the ``--removable`` option to set a default UEFI firmware at ``/boot/efi/EFI/BOOT/BOOTX64.efi``.
 This assumes that only one operating system will be installed on the storage device.
-[9]
+[9] Also use the ``--no-vram`` option to avoid modifying UEFI variables on the local motherboard.
+[20]
    2. Install GRUB to the block device (not a partition) that will be used for legacy BIOS boot.
    3. Regenerate the GRUB configuration file.